Clinical Psychology Program

 20002-4242,

 In addition to APA accreditation, the program was admitted to the Academy of Psychological Clinical Science in 2008.
-The program also was accredited by the Psychological Clinical Science Accreditation System (PCSAS) in 2017.
+The program is also accredited by PCSAS (Psychological Clinical Science Accreditation System) through 2027.

 For questions regarding our PCSAS accreditation status, please contact: